 The expressions “Controlled Designation of Origin” (D.O.C.) or “Controlled and Guaranteed Designation of Origin” (D.O.C.G.) indicate those excellent wines which have been produced in compliance with strict regulations that guarantee top quality.

-This information may be accompanied by the acronym D.O.P.
-(P.D.O.) which defines, at European level, the Wines with Designation of Origin.
+This information may be accompanied (or replaced by) the acronym D.O.P.
+(P.D.O. – Protected Designation of Origin) which defines, at European level, the Wines with Designation of Origin.